 DALLAS.
-Today is dedicated to the sights of Dallas, beginning with a visit to legendary SOUTHFORK RANCH, the internationally renowned filming location of the Dallas television series.
-Tour the famed Ewing Mansion, featuring an exciting array of memorabilia.
-See the gun that shot J.R., Lucy’s wedding dress, the “Dallas” family tree, and Jock’s Lincoln Continental.
+This morning, enjoy a guided tour of North Texas Horse Country, one of the largest concentrations of horse farms in the United States.
+Visit a real working HORSE RANCH with a knowledgeable local guide for a true authentic experience.
+See beautiful vistas, relaxing backroads, and the gorgeous countryside—home to a variety of horse breeds and disciplines, including Quarter Horses, Thoroughbreds, Paints, Arabians, Appaloosas, and Warmbloods…they are all here.
 In the afternoon, return to Dallas for included city sightseeing that features Pioneer Plaza, commemorating the trails that brought settlers to Dallas and cattle to market; the Historic West End; and Dealey Plaza, where history buffs can learn all about that moment in history at the SIXTH FLOOR MUSEUM, the location from which the alleged killer, Lee Harvey Oswald, fired the lethal shots on November 22, 1963, that killed President John F. Kennedy.

 DALLAS–FORT WORTH.
 This morning, journey to Fort Worth, a Texas city famous for its unmistakable combination of “cowboys and culture.”
 Visit the Stockyards National Historic District to enjoy a “Stockyards Experience” by seeing the SPIRIT OF THE WEST movie.
 Afterward, meet the drivers/cowboys of the Fort Worth Herd and see a Longhorn cattle drive before visiting the TEXAS COWBOY HALL OF FAME.
 It’s here that the museum pays tribute to more than 70 cowboys and cowgirls who have excelled in the sport of rodeo, and the Western lifestyle.
 This evening, return to the Stockyards for free time.
 Perhaps attending the Fort Worth Rodeo would be of interest?
 Overnight in Fort Worth.

 FORT WORTH–AUSTIN.
-Listen closely and you’ll hear the sounds that make Austin the “Live Music Capital of the World.”
-From blues and indie rock to country, jazz, and more, Austin’s nearly 200 live music venues will surely grab your attention.
-Upon arrival, visit the BOB BULLOCK STATE HISTORY MUSEUM that tells the “Story of Texas.”
+Visit the BOB BULLOCK STATE HISTORY MUSEUM that tells the “Story of Texas.”
 Afterward, enjoy a city sightseeing tour that features Austin’s downtown, including historic Sixth Street, the Texas Capitol complex, Governor’s Mansion, and the University of Texas.
-(B)

-SAN ANTONIO.
-EXCURSION TO FREDERICKSBURG.
+SAN ANTONIO–FREDERICKSBURG.
 Texas Hill Country is home to the LYNDON B. JOHNSON NATIONAL HISTORIC PARK.
 Discover the story of the 36th president, from his ancestors to his final resting place, at the LBJ Ranch.
 Visit the TEXAS WHITE HOUSE, including the president’s office, living room, dining room, den, and yellow sitting room, restored to their 1963-1968 appearance.
 Next, on to Fredericksburg, and time on your own to enjoy this historic town.
-Visit one of the largest working WILDFLOWER FARMS in the U.S. before returning to San Antonio in the late afternoon.
-(CB)
+Spend the afternoon leisurely strolling the historic district shopping, perusing one-of-a-kind, eclectic shops, art galleries, and museums.

 LAFAYETTE–NEW ORLEANS.
-This morning begins with a guided visit to the HOUMAS HOUSE PLANTATION & GARDENS.
-History is reflected in the many antique furnishings and works of art that grace the home.
-In 1963, the defining Bette Davis film, Hush, Hush Sweet Charlotte, was shot on the property.
-We continue our journey across Bayou Country into New Orleans, capital of Dixieland and the “City That Care Forgot.”
+This morning journey across Bayou Country into New Orleans, capital of Dixieland and the “City That Care Forgot.”
 Upon arrival, a guided sightseeing tour focuses on the sights and sounds of New Orleans, featuring French Quarter landmarks, including St. Louis Cathedral, Jackson Square, and a visit to a unique above-ground cemetery.
-Evening is at leisure.
-(B)
+Afternoon and evening are at leisure.

 NEW ORLEANS.
-The trip ends today with guests departing on individual schedules.
-Transfers to New Orleans International Airport are included.
+Your vacation ends this morning.
 You can extend your vacation in New Orleans with extra nights and a variety of exciting optional activities.
-(CB)